 Speakers are somewhat ubiquitous nowadays.
-These sound-producing devices are found in our televisions and computers; at performance venues; in public spaces such as malls, places of worship and airports, and even in our pockets and palms with the popularity of the smartphone.
+These sound-producing devices are found in our televisions and computers, at performance venues, in public spaces such as malls, places of worship and airports, and even in our pockets and palms with the popularity of the smartphone.
 If the mechanics behind how speakers work is a mystery, then this article is just for you!

-How do speaker produce sound?
+How do speakers produce sound?
 Loudspeakers produce sound waves by causing a thin diaphragm to vibrate and disrupt the air pressure around it in the form of the intended sound wave.
 An amplified audio signal (alternating current) that has the same waveform as the sound wave is responsible for vibrating the speaker diaphragm.

 In this article, we’ll discuss, at a beginner’s level, how speakers produce sound.